joudbitar/dsa-teacher/docs/guides/RUN_APP.md

-# How to Run the DSA Lab App
+# How to Run the Shelly App

 Complete guide for running all parts of the application locally.